SNIsenberg/JaneDoeBlog/README.md

 ---

 ### Description:
-This repository holds my HTML files for Jane Doe's Blog page about ransomware and the 'About Us' page.
+This repository holds my HTML and CSS files for Jane Doe's Blog page about ransomware and the 'About Us' page.